Ci3l/L2_MIDO_C_Programming/README.md

 # Programmation C - L2 MIDO

 ## Course Overview
-This repository contains tutorials and exercises from my *Programmation C* course at Paris-Dauphine University, where I'm enrolled in the second year of the *Mathematics and Applied Computer Science for Decision-Making* (MIDO) program.
+This repository contains the tutorials from my *Programmation C* course at Paris-Dauphine University, where I am enrolled in the second year of the *Mathematics and Applied Computer Science for Decision-Making* (MIDO) program.

 ### Instructor
 **Emmanuel Lazard**